GaloisInc/saw-script/doc/manual/manual.md

 The function's specification generates four symbolic variables and pointers to them in the precondition/setup stage.
-The pointers are passed to the function during symbolic execution via `crucible_execute_fun`.
+The pointers are passed to the function during symbolic execution via `crucible_execute_func`.
 Finally, in the postcondition/return stage, the expected values are computed using the trusted Cryptol implementation and it is asserted that the pointers do in fact point to these expected values.